chriskonnertz/DeepLy/README.md

 > Note that auto detection only is possible for the source language.

+DeepL says they will [add more languages](https://www.heise.de/newsticker/meldung/Maschinelles-Uebersetzen-Deutsches-Start-up-DeepL-will-230-Sprachkombinationen-unterstuetzen-3836533.html) in the future, such as Chinese and Russian.

 ## Text Length Limit

 According to the DeepL.com website, the length of the text that has to be translated is limited to 5000 characters.